glotzerlab/hoomd-blue/sphinx-doc/command-line-options.rst

 4 compute-exclusive GPUs available in the system, executing a fifth instance of hoomd with ``python script.py`` will result in the error: ``***Error! no CUDA-capable device is available``.

-Most compute clusters do not support automatic GPU selection, providing scheduler based approaches to assign GPUs that interface well with the MPI rank based GPU selection above.
+Most compute clusters do not support automatic free GPU selection.
+Insteady the schedulers pin jobs to specific GPUs and bind the host processes to attached cores.
+In this case, HOOMD uses the rank-based GPU selection described above.
 HOOMD only applies exclusive mode automatic GPU selection when built without MPI support (ENABLE_MPI=off) or executing on a single rank.

 Minimize the CPU usage of HOOMD-blue
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^